ektrah/nsec/docs/api/nsec.cryptography.passwordbasedkeyderivationalgorithm.md

 #### Parameters

 parameters
+: A [[ScryptParameters|ScryptParameters Struct]] value that specifies the
-: The parameters to use with the scrypt algorithm.
+    parameters to use with the scrypt algorithm.

 !!!
 Note
     The parameters must be tuned according to the amount of memory and computing